S3 Glacier – Instant, Flexible & Deep Archive Compared [2026]

 • Bulk retrievals are Glacier’s lowest-cost retrieval option, enabling retrieval of large amounts, even petabytes, of data inexpensively in a day.

-• Bulk retrievals typically complete within 5-12 hours.
+• Bulk retrievals typically complete within 5-12 hours for S3 Glacier Flexible Retrieval (free of charge).

 S3 Glacier Data Model